AlgoTradingHub/theplatform-book/source/reference/types/types.md

 ```

 ::: note
-**!** verb has one nice property - it might be evaluated at parse time if its argument is constant.
+The **!** verb has one nice property - it might be evaluated at parse time if its argument is constant.
 :::

 This example just assigns constant integer value at runtime: